-Italy has perfected the art of the summer afternoon cocktail, the spritz foremost among them.
-While I love a good Aperol or limoncello spritz my new favorite summer sip may just be the Hugo spritz.
-I was first introduced to the Hugo when visiting a friend in the Italian town of Ferrara, where I quickly became beguiled by the refreshing combination of elderflower and Prosecco lightened with a splash of soda water.
-Light, floral and bubbly the Hugo Spritz is a cocktail that is sure to delight.
+The Hugo Spritz is the drink of summer!
+Italy has perfected the art of the summer cocktail, the spritz foremost among them.
+While I love a good Aperol or limoncello spritz my new favorite summer patio sip may just be the Hugo spritz.
+I was first introduced to the Hugo when visiting a friend in the Italian town of Ferrara, where I quickly became enchanted by the refreshing combination of elderflower cordial and sparkling wine lightened with a splash of soda water.
+Light, floral and bubbly theย Hugo Spritzย is a refreshing cocktail that is sure to delight.

 The Casual Foodist contains affiliate links, when you make a purchase through these links the Casual Foodist receives a small commission that helps support this site at no additional cost to you.